 8.)
 Eat bold food.
 When I’m on a health buzz I like to be really strict during the week then save a cheat meal for the weekend.
 When I’m hungover all I want is fooood.
 My favourite places for some dirty treats are Eddie Rockets (Mmm… Oreo Malt) or Bunsen.
 Check out this post from Lovin’ Dublin about perfect hangover food spots – http://lovindublin.com/best-of/top-dublin-hangover-cures/

 9.)
 Call a friend.
 Going Facebook and seeing people checking in at the gym or holding up the medals from the marathon they’ve just completed will not help or self esteem right now.
 Call one of your partners in crime from the night before and laugh on the phone for hours.
 If they text you and say ‘Soz bbz can’t answer I’m in the gym xo’ ask for photographical evidence.
+Or if you feel you are spiraling down toward alcohol abuse, you might need reality therapy for substance abuse.

 10.)
 Embrace it.
 The worst thing you can do when you have a hangover is beat yourself up about it.
 Ok I’m sure you’d feel a bit better physically if you had gone for that run or had 10 hours sleep but focus on the positives – if you had a good night then it’s graaand.
 Get a blanket and Netflix and distract yourself from the fear.